SynthX-Multi/DiscoMine-v2/Setup.md

 * Your server IP and port are correct.
 * Offline/Cracked Mode is enabled if you're using offline authentication.
 * Your server is running Paper.
+* You have installed the ViaVersion and ViaBackwards plugins.

 ---